JSeam2/Kubernetes-Notes/README.md

 # Kubernetes Notes
-This is a collection of snippets of ideas I get over time will organize in future
+This is a collection of snippets of commands I find over time will organize in future

 ## minikube
 - Start minikube